- 3 cups sliced fresh or frozen rhubarb (1-inch pieces)

 - Spread half of the batter evenly into a greased 13x9-in. baking dish.
 Carefully spread filling on top.
 Drop remaining batter by tablespoonfuls over filling.

 - For topping, melt butter in a saucepan over low heat.
 Remove from heat; stir in flour and sugar until mixture resembles coarse crumbs.
 Sprinkle over batter.
-Lay foil on lower rack to catch any juice fruit spillovers.
+Lay foil on lower oven rack to catch any juice spillovers.

 - Place coffee cake on middle rack; bake 40-45 minutes.
 Cool on a wire rack.
 Cut in squares.
 Yield: 16-20 servings.